TomaszGolan/reveal_talks/markdown/markdown_introduction.md

 * designed for HTML

-* possible to generate many other formats: LaTeX, pdf, beamer...
+* possible to generate many other formats: LaTeX, pdf, Beamer...

 ## Markdown - headers